A Counselor Reflects on Mere Christianity by C.S. Lewis

 “I have heard some people complain that if Jesus was God as well as man, then His suffering and death lose all value in their eyes, ‘because it must have been so easy for him’… In one sense of course, those who make it are right.
 They have even understated their own case.
 The perfect submission, the perfect suffering, the perfect death were not only easier to Jesus because He was God, but were possible only because He was God.
 But surely that is a very odd reason for not accepting them?… That advantage—call it ‘unfair’ if you like—is the only reason why he can be of any use to me.
 To what will you look for help if you will not look to that which is stronger than yourself? (p.
 58-9).”
 Mere Christianity by C.S.
 Lewis

 That final question cuts.
 It reveals the human tendency to vilify anyone that could be of assistance to them.
 Students resent teachers.
 Athletes complain about coaches.
 Employees think bosses expect too much and pay too little.
-Vice presidents dream of how much better things will run when they’re president.
+Vice presidents dream of how much better things will run when they’re president and can get their own small business health and safety consultancy service.
 The person up the totem poll is rarely viewed as “on my team.”

 The main reason for this is not abuse of power (although that definitely exists) but because we are competing to be them.
 You cannot be on the same team as the person with whom you are competing.
 Therefore, because we want to be our own god (deciding on our own what is best, right, and good), we critique God rather than trust Him.